source-foundry/Slice-docs/content/docs/usage.md

 - Axis rows <span style="text-decoration: underline">with values</span> define a new axis point location in the output font.
 The axis will not be variable in the new font.
 - Axis rows <span style="text-decoration: underline">without values</span> define an axis that will remain variable in the output font

 You must define a point location for at least one design axis.
 Static instance output fonts are defined by setting values for all axes displayed in the Axis Editor.
-Design sub-space variable fonts are defined by keeping one or more of the design axes variable.
+Define sub-space variable fonts by keeping one or more of the design axes variable.

  <img src="/images/usage-axisedit.gif" style="width: 75%; height: 75%" alt="Slice Axis Editor settings example" />